 Two companies service the short ferry run (1 hr) between Tenerife and La Gomera.

-Naviera Armas also makes the same trip 3 times per day on a slightly different schedule and for about €1 cheaper.
+Naviera Armas also makes the same trip 3-4 times per day on a slightly different schedule and for about €1 more.

 Flights to La Gomera Airport